 - Jan.
-20, 2016 – A movement to raise minimum wage in Nevada to $13 an hour in 2024 clears important hurdle when judge rejects lawsuit by business interests charging that ballot proposal is improperly drawn.
+20, 2016 – A movement to raise the minimum wage in Nevada to $13 an hour in 2024 clears an important hurdle when a judge rejects a lawsuit by business interests charging that a ballot proposal is improperly drawn.
 Committee to Raise Minimum wage in Nevada must gather 55,000 signatures to put on the ballot this year a measure that would bump Nevada’s $8.25 minimum to $9.25 in late 2018 and raise it another 75-cents per year until it hits $13 in 2024.

 - Nov 8, 2016 – initiative for hiking Nevada’s minimum wage fails to qualify for popular referendum.

 - June 23, 2011 – State legislature overrides a veto by Democratic Gov. John Lynch to enact a new law that abolishes the previous minimum wage, which had been set above the federal level, and automatically ties New Hampshire to the federal minimum.

 - May 8, 2014 – By a vote of 13-11, the Republican-controlled Senate defeats a bill that would have raised the minimum wage from $7.25 to $8.25 an hour and tied it to inflation.

 - Nov.
 5, 2013 – New Jersey voters approve a ballot question that raises the minimum wage from $7.25 to $8.25 an hour in Jan.
 2014 and amends the state Constitution to tie future increases to inflation.
 The amendment passes with nearly 61 percent in favor.
 State minimum raises automatically through inflation adjustment to $8.38 in 2016.